 Additional rate over £150,000 45%

 If you are entitled to child benefit, that entitlement will also be gradually withdrawn once your income reaches £50,000.
-The result again is that your marginal rate will increase depending on how many children you have, and your circumstances.
+Again, the result is that your marginal rate will increase depending on how many children you have, and your circumstances.
 It could go up to as much as 64.75%.
-And that makes a big difference to your tax bill.

 Seeking specialist advice may help you mitigate the effects of your marginal tax rate, some examples would be to restructure your income – perhaps using your spouse’s allowances, salary sacrifice, additional pension contributions and charitable donations.